Alternative Dispute Resolution (ADR) Programs

 The Mediator is responsible for contacting the parties to confirm a date, time, and place for Mediation.

 Sometimes mediation does not result in an agreement or resolution.
-In these cases, the parties have the right to return to court for a litigated decision.
-If the case returns to court, the Mediator cannot be called to testify or produce notes or records of the mediation.
+In these cases, the parties shall adhere to the Trial Setting Process.
+If the case returns to court, the mediator cannot be called to testify or produce notes or records of the mediation.